kerberos-io/documentation/content/hub/getting-started/index.md

 Kerberos Hub supports different types of alerts:

 - **Detections**: send a notification if a recording was received from a specific Kerberos agent, within a time range, with a specific classification, etc.
-- **Devices**: when one of your Kerberos agents stopped working, a notification can be send.
+- **Devices**: when one of your Kerberos Agents stops working, a notification will be sent.
 - **High upload**: when a lot of recordings are generated within a specific period of time, a notification can be send.

-{{< figure src="alerts.png" alt="Configure specific scenarios to trigger alerts." caption="Configure specific scenarios to trigger alerts." class="stretch">}}
+{{< figure src="hub-alerts.gif" alt="Configure specific scenarios to trigger alerts." caption="Configure specific scenarios to trigger alerts." class="stretch">}}

 ### Channels

-Kerberos Hub supports different types of channels, towards notifications can be send:
+Kerberos Hub supports different types of channels, to which notifications can be sent:

 - **Browser**: notifications inside the browser (if the used browser supports this).
 - **E-mail**: a personal email can be send.